Our world has rapidly changed over the last few months.

 The ultimate aim is that when you finish the process, you will be in a different psychological place and will have overcome what ever it was that was causing you pain or be able to cope more effectively with painful, difficult life events.

 Everyone is an individual, so there is not a ‘one size fits all‘ counselling approach.
-I am a person centred counsellor, so part of the process is about finding out what works for you and using the various tools that I have in my counselling toolbox to create an approach that is right for you.
+Part of the counselling process is about using the various tools that I have in my ‘counselling toolbox’ to create an approach that is right for you.
+I trained as a person centred counsellor, which is my core approach and I have also completed professional development in other counselling approaches, such as Transactional Analysis and Cognitive Behavioural Therapy so I integrate different approaches into my work depending on the need of the client.

 I feel humbled and privileged to counsel people, to be let into their lives and trusted with their feelings.